Bohdan-Khomtchouk/shinyheatmap/README.md

 `shinyheatmap` is financially supported by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
 This research was conducted with Government support under and awarded by DoD, Army Research Office (ARO), National Defense Science and Engineering Graduate (NDSEG) Fellowship, 32 CFR 168a.

-We have not yet published `shinyheatmap`.
+The `shinyheatmap` publication is currently in preparation.
 For now, please cite: "B.B.
-Khomtchouk, C. Wahlestedt.  `shinyheatmap` at http://shinyheatmap.com/" within any source that makes use of any methods inspired by `shinyheatmap`.
+Khomtchouk, C. Wahlestedt:  `shinyheatmap` at http://shinyheatmap.com/" within any source that makes use of any methods inspired by `shinyheatmap`.

 ## Usage (for general public)